-If an organization is subjected to the Health Insurance Portability and Accountability Act (HIPAA), it is imperative for its employees to understand what the HIPAA compliance requirements for the privacy and security of Protected Health Information (PHI) are.
+If an organization is subjected to the Health Insurance Portability and Accountability Act (HIPAA), its employees must understand the HIPAA compliance requirements for the privacy and security of Protected Health Information (PHI) are.
 HIPAA is a federal law that was established in 1996 outlining the use and disclosure of PHI.
 HIPAA compliance is enforced by the Office of Civil Rights (OCR) and is regulated by the U.S. Department of Health and Human Services (HHS).

 Understanding HIPAA compliance requirements is incredibly essential.
 Failure to comply with HIPAA rules and regulations can result in considerable fines being issued, even if a PHI breach does not take place, while a PHI breach can lead to civil action lawsuits and criminal charges being filed.
 Organizations must also follow procedures with regards to reporting breaches of the HIPAA Privacy and Security Rules and issuing notifications to the patients as per the HIPAA Breach Notification Rule.